RoleModel/BestPractices/devops/aws_s3_and_ses_setup.md

          ]
       }
       ```
-      b.
+      c.
+Select the Visual view in the Policy Editor header
+      d.
 Expand "Resources" and click the "Add ARNs" button next to bucket.
+If your resources tab says Object instead of bucket, open the next S3 accordion.
 Fill in the name of the already created staging bucket.
-      c.
+      e.
 Click next
-      d.
+      f.
 Name the bucket <Partner>StagingS3Policy
-      e.
+      g.
 Optional description: "A policy to give all the access required by Rails Active Storage to interact with the staging bucket only."
-      f.
+      h.
 Click "Create Policy"
-   3. Navigate to IAM > Users and create a new user called <Partner>-Staging-S3
+   3. Navigate to IAM > Users and create a new user
+      a.
+Name it <Partner>-Staging-S3
-   4. Choose "Attach policies directly" and attach your policy: <Partner>StagingS3Policy
+      b.
+Choose "Attach policies directly" and attach your policy: <Partner>StagingS3Policy
+   4. On your new user, create a new access key
+      a.
+For the use case, select 'Application running outside AWS'
-   5. Name the key <Parnter>-Staging-S3-Access-Key and save keys in 1Password
+      b.
+Name the key <Parnter>-Staging-S3-Access-Key and save keys in 1Password
+   5. Save both the access key and access secret as config variables on your staging server as 'AWS_ACCESS_KEY_ID' and 'AWS_ACCESS_KEY_SECRET'

+   ## Production

+   1. SES
+      1. Follow steps 1-5 in the staging section for “Create SES Staging User” except use “Production”
+   2. S3 Bucket
+      1. Follow step 6 in the staging section exchanging staging for production
-   6. Ensure your rails application has the `aws-sdk-s3` gem
+      2. Ensure your rails application has the `aws-sdk-s3` gem
-   7. Uncomment `amazon:` section in `storage.yml` file and populate keys in .env_overrides.rb / server ENV
+      3. Uncomment `amazon:` section in `storage.yml` file and populate keys in .env_overrides.rb / server ENV
-   8. Set `config.active_storage.service = :amazon` in `/config/environments/production.rb`
+      4. Set `config.active_storage.service = :amazon` in `/config/environments/production.rb`